Brand Names: Oravig

 What is miconazole (Oravig)?

-Miconazole buccal is used to treat candida (yeast) infections inside the mouth.
+Miconazole buccal is a pill placed between your check and gum to treat candida (yeast) infections inside the mouth.

-Miconazole buccal may also be used for purposes other than those listed in this medication guide.
+Miconazole buccal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of miconazole buccal (Oravig)?